-The BLM and the Partnership for the Umpqua Rivers (PUR) designed and secured funding for stream restoration projects in Rock Creek and Canton Creek, both of which are major tributaries to the North Umpqua River.
+The BLM and the Partnership for the Umpqua Rivers (PUR) planned and implemented stream restoration projects in Rock Creek and Canton Creek, both of which are major tributaries to the North Umpqua River.
 Phase 1 of the restoration work was completed in 2021 and restored over 5.0 miles of stream by pulling in riparian trees and adding logs and boulders to create important spawning and rearing habitat for Spring Chinook salmon, Coho salmon, summer and winter Steelhead, Cutthroat trout, and Pacific Lamprey.
-Phase 2 of the restoration work will be completed in 2022 and involves re-connecting side channels and floodplains in the Rock Creek watershed and adding fire-killed trees to streams in the fire area to help mitigate expected fire impacts.
-Oregon Department of Fish and Wildlife implemented approximately 3.0 miles of stream restoration work in Rock Creek on private lands in 2021.
+Phase 2 of the restoration was implemented in 2022 and involved re-connecting side channels and floodplains in the Rock Creek watershed and adding fire-killed trees to streams in the fire area to help mitigate expected fire impacts.
+Oregon

+Department of Fish and Wildlife implemented approximately 4.0 miles of stream restoration work in Rock Creek on private lands in 2021 & 2022.
 The project involved adding logs, boulders, and opening upside channels to main stem Rock Creek.
 This project will provide much-improved habitat for juvenile salmonids in summer and winter and will provide some improved spawning areas for adult salmon and steelhead.
 Species benefiting from the restoration project include Spring Chinook salmon, Oregon Coast Coho salmon, Steelhead, Cutthroat trout, and the Pacific lamprey.